WokLibCodeClub/.github/profile/README.md

 The next session will take place on **Saturday 1st November 2025**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

-We will start of with some more coding using the *Rapid Router* game, exploring more and more complicated versions of the *if* block, with level 42 being puzzling.
-(Hint: you don't *have* to use *if* blocks to solve level 42!)
-The link for Rapid Router is [https://www.codeforlife.education/rapidrouter/#](https://www.codeforlife.education/rapidrouter/#). ***Please note:*** you need a Code for Life login to access levels above 29.
-If you do not have a login please follow the instructions [below](#Code-for-Life-account) to make one.

-In Scratch we will continue coding the *Boat Race* project.
-The instructions for the game are on the Raspberry Pi website [here](https://projects.raspberrypi.org/en/projects/boat-race), and we hope you will be able to develop the code by yourselves by following the instructions on the Raspberry Pi website.
+In this session we will finish the *Boat Race* project and hopefully share our projects with the others in the group, using the Code Club's [Scratch Studio](https://scratch.mit.edu/studios/50686841) page.
+If you want to continue with this project at home the instructions are [here](https://projects.raspberrypi.org/en/projects/boat-race).

 If you want to share your project with the Code Club your Scratch account needs to be *confirmed*.
 Instructions for doing this are [here](https://scratch.mit.edu/faq/#accounts) in the section *How do I confirm my account?*

+If there is time we will do some more coding with the [*Rapid Router*](https://www.codeforlife.education/rapidrouter/#) game. ***Please note:*** you need a Code for Life login to access most levels above 21.
+If you do not have a login please follow the instructions [below](#Code-for-Life-account) to make one.

+*Rapid Router* is a lot of fun, but it's much more than a game - it is a very clever way of teaching the main elements of good coding.
+But, to make the most of it, you have to try and get full marks for every level.
+If you're don't do this you will be missing out on the learning opportunities of this game.

 Please try to arrive a little bit before 10.30am so that you have time to get logged in to your Code for Life and Scratch accounts and be ready to start at 10.30am. **MAKE SURE YOU KNOW THE PASSWORDS FOR YOUR ACCOUNTS!!!!**